highfiverobot/pokemon-go-knowledge/README.md

 <a id="levels"></a>

+# LEVELS

-Level 45 Requirements
+### Level 45

-XP Required: 66.5M total (13M for this level)
+- XP: 66.5M total (13M for this level)
-Tasks:

-Defeat 100 Team GO Rocket Grunts
+- Defeat 100 Team GO Rocket Grunts

-Purify 100 Shadow Pokémon
+- Purify 100 Shadow Pokémon

-Defeat a Team GO Rocket Leader 50 times
+- Defeat a Team GO Rocket Leader 50 times

-Earn 10 Platinum Medals
+- Earn 10 Platinum Medals

 ---

-Level 46 Requirements
+### Level 46

-XP Required: 82M total (15.5M for this level)
+- XP: 82M total (15.5M for this level)
-Tasks:

-Complete 100 Field Research tasks
+- Complete 100 Field Research tasks

-Take a snapshot of a Pokémon 7 days in a row
+- Take a snapshot of a Pokémon 7 days in a row

-Make 50 Excellent Throws
+- Make 50 Excellent Throws

-Hatch 30 Eggs
+- Hatch 30 Eggs

 ---

-Level 47 Requirements
+### Level 47

-XP Required: 100M total (18M for this level)
+- XP: 100M total (18M for this level)
-Tasks:

-Win 30 raids using a team of all unique Pokémon species
+- Win 30 raids using all unique Pokémon species

-Win a three-star raid using only Pokémon with 1,500 CP or less
+- Win a 3★ raid with only Pokémon ≤1,500 CP

-Power up 3 Pokémon to their max CP
+- Power up 3 Pokémon to max CP

-Earn 20 Platinum Medals
+- Earn 20 Platinum Medals

 ---

-Level 48 Requirements
+### Level 48

-XP Required: 121M total (21M for this level)
+- XP: 121M total (21M for this level)
-Tasks:

-Receive 10 Souvenirs from your buddy
+- Receive 10 Souvenirs from your buddy

-Earn 300 hearts with your buddy
+- Earn 300 hearts with your buddy

-Walk 200 km with your buddy
+- Walk 200 km with your buddy

-Walk 25 km in a week 8 times
+- Walk 25 km in a week, 8 times

 ---

-Level 49 Requirements
+### Level 49

-XP Required: 146M total (25M for this level)
+- XP: 146M total (25M for this level)
-Tasks:

-Make 10 trades with Pokémon caught at least 300 km apart
+- Make 10 trades with Pokémon caught ≥300 km apart

-Obtain 50 Lucky Pokémon in trades
+- Obtain 50 Lucky Pokémon in trades

-Send 500 Gifts to friends
+- Send 500 Gifts to friends

-Earn 35 Platinum Medals
+- Earn 35 Platinum Medals

 ---

-Level 50 Requirements
+### Level 50

-XP Required: 176M total (30M for this level)
+- XP: 176M total (30M for this level)
-Tasks:

-Make 999 Excellent Throws
+- Make 999 Excellent Throws

-Catch a Legendary Pokémon in your next 5 Legendary Pokémon encounters
+- Catch a Legendary Pokémon in your next 5 encounters

-Defeat a Team GO Rocket Leader using only Pokémon with 2,500 CP or less
+- Defeat a GO Rocket Leader with Pokémon ≤2,500 CP

-Achieve Rank 10 in the GO Battle League
+- Achieve Rank 10 in the GO Battle League

 <a id="types"></a>